scottdware/go-junos/README.md

     * Same as `show virtual-chassis status`
 * `staticnat`: Gathers the static nats configuration on the device.
     * Same as `show security nat static rule all`
+* `storage`: Gathers all of the file system information on the device.
+    * Same as `show system storage`

 You can even create your own views by creating a `struct` that models the XML output from using the `GetConfig()` function.
 Granted, this is a little more work, and requires you to know a bit more about the Go language (such as unmarshalling XML), but if there's a custom